 How is the school governed?

-Calvary Christian Schools has an elected school board made up of twelve members who are all parents of current students or alumni.
-They meet on a monthly basis.
+Calvary Christian Schools has an elected school board made up of ten members who are all parents of current students or alumni.
+They meet every other month.
 The school administrator works in conjunction with the school board to implement policy, oversee the school, and hire faculty and staff.

 Does the school have a dress code?